chungyushao/chungyushao.github.io/_posts/finance/2017-03-19-financial-basic-terms.md

 5. 就投資策略而言，是指股票資產，與固定收益證券(債券)fixed income，以及現金cash合稱三大資產類別(principal assets classes)。
   * 投資人透過適當的資產配置，建構風險與報酬符合自己需要的投資組合。

-# Execution
-* An execution is the completion of a buy or sell order for a security.
-The execution of an order happens when it is completely filled, not when it is placed by the investor.
-* When the investor places the trade, it goes to a broker, who then determines the best way for it to be executed.
-* Brokers are required by law to give investors the best execution possible and can attempt to execute the transaction in the following ways:
-  * Order to the Floor - For stocks trading on exchanges such as the New York Stock Exchange (NYSE), the broker can direct your order to the floor of the stock exchange, or to a regional exchange.
-In some instances regional exchanges will pay a fee for the privilege to execute a broker's order, known as payment for order flow.
-Because your order is going through human hands, it can take some time for the floor broker to get to your order and fill it.
-  * Order to Third Market Maker - For stocks trading on an exchange like the NYSE, your brokerage can direct your order to what is called a third market maker.
-A third market maker is likely to receive the order if: A) they entice the broker with an incentive to direct the order to them or B) the broker is not a member firm of the exchange in which the order would otherwise be directed.
-  * Internalization - Internalization occurs when the broker decides to fill your order from the inventory of stocks your brokerage firm owns.
-This can make for quick execution.
-This type of execution is accompanied by your broker's firm making additional money on the spread.
-  * Electronic Communications Network (ECN) - ECNs automatically match buy and sell orders.
-These systems are used particularly for limit orders because the ECN can match by price very quickly.
-  * Order to Market Maker - For over-the-counter markets such as the Nasdaq, your broker can direct your trade to the market maker in charge of the stock you wish to purchase or sell.
-This is usually timely, and some brokers make additional money by sending orders to certain market makers (payment for order flow).
-This means your broker may not always be sending your order to the best possible market maker.

 # Bid-Ask Spread
 * The spread is the difference between the bid(買家希望出的價錢) and asking(賣家尋求出售的價錢) prices for a particular security.
   * Assume that Morgan Stanley Capital International wants to purchase 1,000 shares of XYZ stock at $10, and Merrill Lynch & Co. wants to sell 1,500 shares at $10.25.
 The spread is the difference between the asking price of $10.25 and the bid price $10, or 25 cents.